pooriajr/pooriajr/src/_posts/2023-08-27-my-3-main-takeaways-from-ryan-kulps-camp.md

 On the last day of Camp, Ryan mentioned a quote he remembered from church, about "Comforting the afflicted, and afflicting the comfortable".

-Camp did both for me.
+I think Camp did both for me.

-It helped me get clarity on various points I've been struggling with.
-And it lit a fire under me where I was feeling too comfortable before.
+It helped me get clarity on some difficulties I've been struggling with - comforting my afflictions.

+But even more so, it lit a fire under me where I was feeling too comfortable - afflicting the comfortable.

 I'm grateful to everyone involved in these special 2 weeks of Cohort #1 (unofficially Cohort #2 💩).
 Thank you 🙏